-Like Champgne isn't champagne unless it's made in the correct region of France, Bourbon is not actually "Bourbon" if it isn't made in the USA, even though other whiskeys may adhere to the same recipe and distillation guidelines.
+Somewhat like Champagne isn't champagne unless it's made in Champagne, France, Bourbon is not actually "Bourbon" if it is made outside the USA, even though other whiskeys may adhere to the same recipe and distillation guidelines.

 edit Video explaining the differences

 In this video Rebecca Dunphy differentiates between Scotch, Irish and Bourbon Whiskey by sniffing.

 Prices vary by brand, age and type.
 Current prices for these are available on Amazon.com: